flatcar-archive/flatcar-docs/os/booting-with-qemu.md

 # Running Flatcar Linux on QEMU

-These instructions will bring up a single Container Linux instance under QEMU, the small Swiss Army knife of virtual machine and CPU emulators.
+These instructions will bring up a single Flatcar Linux instance under QEMU, the small Swiss Army knife of virtual machine and CPU emulators.
 If you need to do more such as [configuring networks][qemunet] differently refer to the [QEMU Wiki][qemuwiki] and [User Documentation][qemudoc].

 You can direct questions to the [IRC channel][irc] or [mailing list][coreos-dev].